AMGA Single-Pitch Instructor Course and Exam Overview

 You have at least 12 months of prior climbing experience.

-You are an active climber with traditional lead climbing experience.
+You are an active climber with traditional lead climbing experience, and you have lead a minimum of 15 traditional pitches.

 You are able to comfortably set-up climbs, to belay, to rappel without guidance and can demonstrate familiarity with anchoring principals, natural anchors and artificial anchors (wires, hexes, passive and active cams).
 These skills may be assessed at the start of your course.